 The cash-flow statement is one of the most important documents for making management decisions.
-While the company can look profitable based on standard accounting methods, the cash-flow statement tells managers whether the company has cash to pay its bills over the short-term.
+While the company can look profitable based on standard accounting methods, the cash-flow statement tells managers whether the company has the cash to pay its bills over the short term.

 Net income and earnings can be manipulated to paint a healthy financial picture, but the cash-flow statement presents the reality of the company’s ability to maintain operations.
 A drop in the company’s operating cash-flow ratio should trigger a red flag, indicating business managers need to reassess pricing, inventory, overhead, debt, and other short-term decisions to improve the company’s cash position.

 The income statement differs from the cash-flow statement in significant ways: It includes intangibles such as depreciation, but it does not show when revenue is actually received and payables are actually paid.
 It shows projected profitability over a period.
 It is also a useful tool for comparing a company’s performance to others of similar size in similar industries.
 The data in the income statement helps inform decisions that control operating expenses and the cost of goods sold to keep profit margins intact.